Rukdiew Cafe: Menu

 The menu includes pad Thai with fried trout or soft-shell crab, hot wings with basil leaves and egg noodles, crab rangoon with pineapple sauce, rolls with tofu and peanut sauce, and somtum (salad with green papaya and peanuts).
 The restaurant has also served khao soi (noodles in a Northern-style curry sauce), panang curry with shrimp, kana moo grob (pork belly stir fried with Chinese broccoli in a soy and oyster sauce), pineapple fried rice, and pad kee mow.
 Dessert options include sticky rice with mango, as well as lava cake.
 The drink menu includes Thai tea, a mango mojito, a lychee martini, and a plum sangria.
 The Cherry Blossom is a non-alcoholic drink with lychee and pomegranate juice.

 History

 The team behind Thai Peacock and more Khao Moo Dang opened Rukdiew Cafe in 2022.
 Poomipat "Pat" Thaithongsuk is the owner.

 The restaurant was a vendor at the new Taste of Thailand festival in 2024.
+It participated in Portland's Dumpling Week in 2026.